FEES

 WHY SEE A SPORTS PSYCHIATRIST?

-My additional training offers in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
-You may be reluctant to take medication that can impair your athletic performance or is classified as “performance enhancer” and is prohibited in your sport.
+My additional training offers an in-depth understanding of the nuances when diagnosing, treating or prescribing medications for athletes.
+You may be reluctant to take medication that can impair your athletic performance or is classified as a “performance enhancer” and is prohibited in your sport.
 As a former student athlete, I understand.

 A few examples of such nuances: